romqrq/Pawer/README.md

   - The navigation bar is fixed at the top of the screen, always visible and is responsive to screen size.
   - On the left side the menu offers all the navigation options for the user to go from one page to another.
   - On small resolution screens, the menu also contains the Register, Dashboard, Login and Logout buttons, depending on user status (not logged in, logged in non-staff and staff).
-  - At the center, the Pawer logo is linked to the index page and it holds an attention grabbing place while leving the more accessible to touch edges for the menu and buttons.
+  - At the center, the Pawer logo is linked to the index page and it holds an attention grabbing place while leaving the more accessible to touch edges for the menu and buttons.
   - For medium screens and up, the Register, Login and Logout buttons are on the right side and they are shown/hidden dynamically according to user's account status.

 **_User not logged in_**